OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Stateless Protocol** Simplistic crash recovery process where the server restarts and works as it did previously
+    - **Stateless Protocol** - simplistic crash recovery process where the server restarts and works as it did previously
-    - **Recovery Protocol** A specific protocol where there's enough memory available to tell the server what it needs to know
+    - **Recovery Protocol** - a specific protocol where there's enough memory available to tell the server what it needs to know
-    - **Mount Protocol** The first process through which the clients and servers connect together
+    - **Mount Protocol** - the first process through which the clients and servers connect together
-    - **Virtual File System (VFS)** Allows for the use of multiple file systems to be utilized for a given operating system
+    - **Virtual File System (VFS)** - allows for the use of multiple file systems to be utilized for a given operating system
-    - **Write Buffering** The delayed sending of the clients data to the server.
+    - **Write Buffering** - the delayed sending of the clients data to the server.
 The submitted data to the network is first held locally in the client's cache

     ###### [Return](#file-systems-and-directories) to the *File Systems and Directories* module